Amira-Fathi/Paint/README.md

 # Paint

-- a simple paint program for applying oop concepts 'inheritance,polymorphism' with 2d gui for drawing basic geometric shapes 'squares,triangles,circles'.
+- A simple paint program for applying oop concepts like inheritance, polymorphism with a 2d gui for drawing basic geometric shapes like squares, triangles, and circles.
+- It has options:
+    - undo and redo drawn shapes.
-- Has options for redo and undo drawn shapes, save and load shapes as XML or JSON files.
+    - save and load shapes in XML/JSON files.